 Franz Jägerstätter (1907 — 1943) An Austrian conscientious objector, who refused to serve in Hitler’s army on the grounds that he refused to fight for evil.
 A committed Catholic, he felt it was his duty to reject the authority of the Nazi’s because of their beliefs.
 Executed for his refusal to serve.

 Oskar Schindler (1908 – 1974) An ethnic German who joined the Abwehr and later Nazi party.
 Sensing an opportunity to make money and bought a factory in occupied Poland.
 But, he used his connections and his own money to successfully protect over 1,000 Jews who were employed in his factory.
 This included spending all his money to bribe SS guards to save his workers.

 Konrad Adenauer (1876-1967) West Germany’s first chancellor after the Second World War (1949-63).
-Before Hitler’s rise to power he was a member of the Centre party and Mayor of Cologne.
+Before Hitler’s rise to power, he was a member of the Centre party and Mayor of Cologne.
 He was arrested twice for holding views which made him an enemy of the state.

 Willy Brandt (1913-1992) German politician and statesman.
-Opposed to Hitler, he fled to Norway in 1933 after brief period of resisting Nazis.
+Opposed to Hitler, he fled to Norway in 1933 after a brief period of resisting Nazis.
 In 1936, he returned to Germany to try and organise resistance efforts to Nazism.
 Again he was forced to flee.
-After war, became Chancellor of West Germany.
+After the war, he became Chancellor of West Germany.

 Non-Germans who made notable resistance to Hitler